metehanayhan/Predictive-Maintenance-Project/README.md

 ## Results
 Using a RandomForestClassifier, a predictive maintenance model was developed with an accuracy of 99.96%.
 The model can effectively predict equipment failures, enabling the delivery company to take proactive measures and minimize downtime.

-## Conclusion
-This project successfully demonstrates the application of machine learning in predictive maintenance, providing a powerful tool for improving operational efficiency in a delivery company.
-The techniques used, including handling imbalanced data with SMOTE and model selection, contribute to the model's high performance.